 - Contact an attorney.
-A personal injury lawyer can help you decide how to proceed with the case.
+A Fishers pedestrian accident lawyer can help you decide how to proceed with the case.
 They will let you know what your rights are and give you advice on seeking compensation for your injuries.

 Overall, the first step is to deal with injuries and ensure your safety.
 After that, your primary goal is to collect as much information as possible from the scene.
-A good pedestrian accident lawyer will be able to help you from there.
+A good attorney will be able to help you from there.

-If you are involved in an incident in Fishers, Indiana, an Indiana pedestrian accident attorney can help you pursue a compensation claim.
+If you are involved in an incident in Fishers, Indiana, an attorney can help you pursue a compensation claim.

 How can legal representation help your case?